Week 15 NFL betting guide, expert picks, player props, DFS lineups, fantasy football rankings

 Those experienced with making NFL picks know that monitoring the weather should be a part of an NFL betting guide.
 That's especially critical when warm-weathered teams visit cold-climate destinations, and a couple of games you can make Week 15 NFL predictions on stand out in that regard.
 Raiders vs. Eagles (-11.5, 38.5) and Dolphins vs. Steelers (-3.5, 41.5) will see the two Pennsylvania teams hosting, with forecasts calling for freezing temps at the respective kickoffs.
 Given that, many may see these Week 15 NFL spreads as not being large enough in favor of Philly and Pittsburgh.

 Sub-optimal weather often affect player performance, which could have a bearing on Week 15 NFL player props, who you insert into Fantasy football lineups or an NFL DFS strategy.
 Can you count on the likes of Ashton Jeanty, Brock Bowers, Tua Tagovailoa or Jaylen Waddle this week?
+Kenny Pickett will start for the Raiders in place of Geno Smith (shoulder).
 If you are looking for NFL picks, NFL parlays, Fantasy football rankings or NFL DFS picks for Week 15, SportsLine has you covered with its proven model, Machine Learning Model and team of experts.

 NFL parlay picks could generate massive payouts